Austin

 Hamilton Pool is in the middle of a moment of modern fame, but its geology is positively prehistoric.
 Formed when the ground above an ancient underground river collapsed in on itself, the pool hearkens back to the time when dinosaurs roamed the area that’s now central Texas, as well as to the time when a vast, inland sea covered the region.

-TIP: Due to frequent crowding, Hamilton Pool now requires reservations.
-Call 512-264-2740 to make reservations and also to verify whether swimming is possible.
+Note: Due to frequent crowding, Hamilton Pool now requires reservations.

 Jacob’s Well